awemorris/suika3/README.md

 channels.
 As a result, the medium has struggled to reach a global, mobile-first audience, slowing its overall expansion.

-While free and hobbyist projects are culturally indispensable, they alone cannot sustain an entire creative industry.
-We believe a truly healthy ecosystem requires:
+While free and hobbyist projects are culturally indispensable, we believe they may not be sufficient on their own to sustain an entire creative industry.
+A truly healthy ecosystem may require:

 * **Commercially Viable Games** — Titles that reach players on their primary devices and generate the economic activity necessary for